 Join the Lake County Legacy Society

-Include us in your estate plan through your will or trust or make a contribution via a charitable gift annuity or a charitable remainder or lead trust.
-You may also list the Community Foundation as a beneficiary of your life insurance or retirement fund assets.
+You can include LCCF in your estate plan through your will or trust or make a contribution via a charitable gift annuity or a charitable remainder or lead trust.
+You may also list the Foundation as a beneficiary of your life insurance or retirement fund assets.
 Inform us you have made these arrangements and let us know if you would like your name included in future listings of the Lake County Legacy Society.
 We are happy to respect your wishes if you would like to participate anonymously.

 If you name LCCF as the owner and beneficiary of an existing or new life insurance policy, you receive an immediate tax deduction, which usually approximates the cash surrender value of the policy.
 All premium payments made by you thereafter will be deductible as a charitable contribution.